-UW tennis sophomore Clement Chidekh enjoying quick success as a Husky after transferring from France
+UW men’s tennis sophomore Clement Chidekh enjoying quick success as a Husky after transferring from France

 “I think before (being named captain), I wasn’t shy but I just did my thing and didn’t want to tell the guys how to work and everything,” he said.
 “It’s helped me to be more vocal of what I think of the team, on how to work hard and how to help us to improve together.”

 Anger has coached three players at UW who have reached the semifinals in the NCAA championships.
-He has seen enough from Chidekh to think he can be the next great Husky.
+He said he has seen enough from Chidekh to think he can be the next great Husky.

 “I don’t want to overstate things early,” Anger said.
 “But when you are that detailed and that motivated early on. … I think he can work to be a top player and be a really good pro.”